BW-Wang/BW-Wang.github.io/_research/Res-DFRC.md

-**Abstract:** As a promising technology in beyond-5G (B5G) and 6G, dual-function radar-communication (DFRC) aims to ensure both radar sensing and communication on a single integrated platform with unified signaling schemes.
-By integrating millimeter wave (mmWave) DFRC and massive multiple-input multipleoutput (MIMO), the DFRC can achieve high-precision sensing while guaranteeing high-throughput communications, which has emerged as a potential enabler for future B5G and 6G.
-We investigate the DFRC system with low-complexity hardware, intelligent reflecting surface aided DFRC and performance bound analysis of DFRC.
+**Abstract:** As a promising technology in beyond-5G (B5G) and 6G, integrated sensing and communication (ISAC) aims to ensure both radar sensing and communication on a single integrated platform with unified signaling schemes.
+By integrating millimeter wave (mmWave) ISAC and massive multiple-input multipleoutput (MIMO), the ISAC can achieve high-precision sensing while guaranteeing high-throughput communications, which has emerged as a potential enabler for future B5G and 6G.
+We investigate the ISAC system with low-complexity hardware, intelligent reflecting surface aided ISAC and performance bound analysis of ISAC.

 <br/><img src="/images/research/DFRC_2.png" width = "700">

-Fig. 1: System Model of Millimeter Wave Dual-Function Radar-Communication System.
+Fig. 1: System Model of Millimeter Wave Integrated Sensing and Communication System.